Written by Sarah Thebarge, Physician Assistant

 Memories are stored as chemical and electrical signals in the brain connected by unique networks called synapses.
 Retrieving a memory occurs when these synapses are triggered, and the chemical and electrical signals are translated into information processed by your brain.

 From the research that’s been done on memory to date, it seems that the brain functions a lot like a muscle.
-Memory loss can happen when people fail to nurture or frequently use their brain.
-On the other hand, people who nurture, use and challenge their brain can improve their memory.
+Memory loss can happen when people fail to nurture or frequently use their brains.
+On the other hand, people who nurture, use, and challenge their brains can improve their memory.

 Here are a few things you can do at home to improve your memory.

 Music is a phenomenon that affects nearly every part of your brain. to music requires the auditory nerve to send signals to the brain, which reassembles those sensory inputs into a meaningful sound we call music.